novius/novius_renderers/novius_docs/autocomplete/readme.txt

         - 'data-autocomplete-minlength' : optional
             Numbers of chars needed to perform the search.
             Default value : 3
+        - 'wrapper' : optional but strongly advised.
+            A unique html id used to identify the current autocomplete.
+Prevent from adding multiple list (each for autocomplete in DOM)
+            Becomes mandatory when using "multiple" option (see below).
+        - 'multiple' : optional.
+Default :0.
+            If setting to '1', it will display chosen values below the autocomplete field.
+When using this option, 'wrapper' becomes mandatory.
+            WARNING : will be overwritten if a specific callback is used ('data-autocomplete-callback');
 - 'renderer_options' -> other keys : unused; could be used in the future to add options on the renderer and used them in the php class

 See below for example :